 Close Out the Day with Gratitude

 Before heading to bed, take some time to write down three things that you’re grateful for, with a focus on what happened during that day.
-This helps foster a positive, grateful mindset, and can help you set the day to rest in a good light.
+This helps foster a positive, grateful mindset, and can help you set the day to rest.